-Family counseling is an intervention dedicated to families.
+Brood counseling is an intervention dedicated to families.
 It primarily encourages better communication with each other.
 It aims to help families address problems caused by repeated patterns in behavior in certain situations.

 Develop A Better Line Of Communication

 Family counselors provide an avenue for family members to speak out their feelings.
-Family counseling helps clarify strong emotions and feelings towards each other.
+Family therapy helps clarify strong emotions and feelings towards each other.
 Moreover, it helps address feelings of anger, envy, or jealousy through open communication.

-Verbal And Nonverbal Communication
+Develop Verbal And Nonverbal Communication

 Makes You An Active Listener

-- Showing Respect And Acknowledging Their Ideas
+Showing Respect And Acknowledging Their Ideas

-This is a vital part of active listening because it shows that you value the opinions of other family members.
+This is a vital part of active listening because it shows that you value the opinions of other household members.
 You can show your respect to your family members’ ideas and thoughts through verbal or nonverbal cues.

 Address Serious Problems

 More often than not, addiction is an effect of having inadequate coping mechanisms.
 When a person experiences extreme stress and emotions, they can turn to substance use to help them cope.
-Fortunately, family counseling can help the family member develop healthier coping mechanisms.
+Fortunately, family therapy can help the family member develop healthier coping mechanisms.

-The goal of counseling is to teach the family how they can help drop unhealthy habits and form healthier ones.
+The goal is to teach the family how they can help drop unhealthy habits and form healthier ones.
 More so, as the whole family faces this problem together, they can be each other’s support system.